Hamoodey77/Bank-System-Project-EXE-version/README.md

 - Permission errors: try running the EXE with administrator privileges or move the folder to a writable location.
 - Corrupt lines/format issues: open the .txt files and fix formatting (commas, missing fields) or restore from backups.

-## Security and limitations
-- This project is intended as a learning/demo tool.
-Storing sensitive data in plain text is insecure and not suitable for production.
-- No encryption, access control, or secure password storage is implemented.
-- Consider migrating to a proper database and adding secure authentication for production use.

-## Suggested next steps (optional)
-- Create initial sample data files and include them in the repo (with non-sensitive demo data).
-- Add a proper README file to the repository root (this file).
-- Consider creating a release with the EXE and a ZIP that includes required .txt files and instructions.
-- Upgrade storage to a database (SQLite) and add stronger password handling.

 ## Contact / Author
 For questions or improvements, see the repository author (Hamoodey77) on GitHub.